11 Best Cat Litter Boxes In 2023 – We Tried Them All

 What We Didn’t Like:

-#10 Best For Kittens and Geriatric Cats: Lucky Champ Cat Litter Pan
+#9 Best Seniors: Lucky Champ Cat Litter Pan

-This is a well-built, well-designed litter box.
-It’s durably constructed to last a long time and it’s easy to scoop and clean.
-It measures 25-by-16.5-by-9 inches, making it a larger litter box.
-It also has rubberized grips on the side to provide sturdy handholds for moving and cleaning the box.
+This litter box is durably constructed to last a long time and it’s easy to scoop and clean.
+It measures 25-by-16.5-by-9 inches, making it a larger litter box, but rubberized grips provide sturdy handholds for easy transport.

-The downside with this litter box is its limited ability to control scatter.
-The low front that improves accessibility for kittens and geriatric cats also opens the door to litter scatter.
+The downside of this litter box is its limited ability to control scatter.
+The low front that improves accessibility for seniors and cats with mobility concerns also opens the door to litter scatter.

 What We Liked: